RC-92/Operation-Mental_Moron/README.md

+# Project name:

+This project was inspired after watching a podcast on YouTube in which a guest discussed their experience with bipolar disorder.
+Unfortunately, both the guest and the host approached the topic with insensitivity—laughing, spreading misinformation, and minimizing the seriousness of the condition.
+This naturally upset me.
+However, before jumping to conclusions, I wanted to ensure I had accurately understood what was said.
+To verify and analyze the conversation objectively, I built this transcription tool to convert spoken words into readable text.

-# Operation-Mental_Moron
+# Purpose:

-Operation Mental Moron is a simple application that "converts" audio files to text using OpenAI's Whisper speech recognition model.
+**Operation_MentalMoron** is a simple utility that converts audio files into text using OpenAI's Whisper speech recognition model.

 # 🛠️ **Requirements**
 - Python 3.8+
 - ffmpeg
 - Whisper
+- Python Virual Enviroment

 **# 📁 File Structure**